This Dyson airwrap dupe changed my hair game and it costs less than £40

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-This Dyson airwrap dupe changed my hair game, and it costs less than £40 in the Amazon Spring Sale
+This Dyson airwrap dupe changed my hair game, and it costs less than £40 thanks to Amazon

 Already a whopping £400 cheaper than its premium rival, Revlon’s hair gadget is now on sale